SylphxAI/zen/README.md

 ## How It Works

-Zen uses a **minimal publish-subscribe architecture** with smart dependency tracking:
+Zen uses a **minimal publish-subscribe architecture** with advanced optimizations:

 1. **Atoms** store primitive reactive state
+2. **Graph coloring algorithm** enables lazy pull-based evaluation
-2. **Computed values** track their dependencies automatically
+3. **Computed values** track dependencies with 3-state system (CLEAN/GREEN/RED)
-3. **Subscribers** are notified only when their dependencies change
+4. **Subscribers** are notified only when their dependencies actually change
-4. **Batching** groups multiple updates into single notifications
+5. **Batching** groups multiple updates into single notifications
+6. **Array-based listeners** for maximum notification speed
-5. **Structural sharing** ensures efficient memory usage
+7. **Structural sharing** ensures efficient memory usage

 All with **zero proxy overhead** for basic operations and **microscopic bundle size**.

+### Graph Coloring Optimization (Phase 6)

+Zen uses a reactive graph coloring algorithm inspired by Reactively for optimal performance:

+- **CLEAN (0)** - Value is definitely clean, no update needed
+- **GREEN (1)** - Potentially affected, needs validation of dependencies
+- **RED (2)** - Definitely dirty, requires recomputation

+This approach eliminates redundant updates in diamond dependencies and enables true lazy evaluation where computed values only update when actually accessed.

 ## Development